 Pizzas are baked in its wood fire oven with banging smoky flavours.
 While you won’t find a vast amount of choice on its menu, what is available is pizza perfection – the side salad is rather tasty too.

 Did someone say 20” pizzas <mouth drops to floor like Homer Simpson>!
-Yes, this could really be all yours at Homeslice – a buzzing pizza parlour with six restaurants across London to choose from.
+Yes, this could really be all yours at Homeslice – a buzzing pizza parlour with a handful of restaurants across London to choose from.

 We’re all about the casual vibes of Neal’s Yard, where you can sneak away for a slice at lunch, or box up and take back to the office.
 There are some interesting toppings (savoy cabbage anyone?), but somehow it works.